Buying Guide for WiFi Extenders

 • Compatibility with older devices

-• Interference issues if multiple devices are used on this frequency
+• Congestion issues if many devices are used on this frequency

 5GHz WiFi Extenders